kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 To execute the procedure, right-click it within the navigator, and choose the Run option; this will cause the Run PL/SQL window to open.
 This window is shown in Figure 12-28.

 Figure 12-28.
 Run PL/SQL procedure window
 At this point, you have the option to save the file to disk or open another SQL file.
 If you want to test the procedure, then you can assign some values to the parameters within this window.
 Assign the values directly within the code that is listed in the PL/SQL Block section of the Run PL/SQL window.
 When you click OK, then the procedure will be executed.
 The results of the execution will be displayed in the log pane that is located below the editor pane.
-12-10.
+## 12-10.
 Creating a Package Header and Body
 **Problem**
 You want to create a package and store it into the database using Oracle SQL Developer.
 **Solution**
 Use the Create Package Wizard, or type the PL/SQL package code into a SQL worksheet.
 To start the wizard, go to the File menu, and select the New option.
 Once the Create a New dialog box opens, select Package, as shown in Figure 12-29.
-  CHAPTER 12  ORACLE SQL DEVELOPER
-269

 Figure 12-29.
 Creating a new package